Best SEO Pricing: How Much Does SEO Cost in 2023?

 If you want to move the needle on your website’s search rankings, we’re here to help.
 Get in touch with our SEO Team to learn more about our services here at TrafficSoda.

-E-A-T — Expertise, Authoritativeness, and Trustworthiness — is the most important acronym you’ll use in 2023
+E-E-A-T — Experience, Expertise, Authoritativeness, and Trustworthiness — is the most important acronym you’ll use in 2023

 This plays a crucial role in Google’s ranking system, especially when it comes to high-stakes subjects like health, safety, or finance.

-On multiple occasions Google has come out and reinforced the importance of your website’s E-A-T signals.
+On multiple occasions Google has come out and reinforced the importance of your website’s E-E-A-T signals.

 Remember, Google’s ultimate goal is to provide it’s users the most relevant and accurate results.
 They want their users to love the ‘Google Experience’ and keep coming back.